 - 1 rotisserie chicken, remove skin and shred meat

 Although this is called “chili” it is more of a chicken and bean soup.
 It is quick, easy and filling on a cold, rainy day, which is nearly every day during the winter in the Pacific Northwest.
-We serve with sour cream and grated cheese.
+We serve with sour cream, grated cheese, and tortilla chips.

 The Southwest Roast with the Special Ingredient was another popular post because the recipe is simple and delicious.
 You start is 24 hours ahead of time, so when you’re cleaning up dinner one night, you throw the ingredients for tomorrow’s dinner in the crock and go to bed.

-If you get a little organized with your family’s favorite recipes, you can have dinner in the bag.
+Get a organized with your family’s favorite recipes so you can have dinner in the bag.

-Other ways I’ve used to organize my life:
+Other ways I’ve used bags to organize my life:

 For years (OK, I have to admit, I should use the term decades here), I’ve sewn drawstring bags to organize toys at home, in the car and to use as gift bags for toys I give away.

-An organizing series I wrote a few years back was called Flying Frantic, which describes the lives of most women.
-We have more people, projects and personal goals than we know what to do with.
+I wrote an organizing series called Flying Frantic, which describes the lives of most women.
+We have more people, projects, and personal goals than we know what to do with.
 The post on using tote bags to organize your life according to commitments was popular.
-I have one bag for church, one bag for homeschool coop and one bag of special things for my daughter in the car.
+I have one bag for church, one bag for homeschool coop, and one bag of special things for my daughter in the car.